rkuma183/wilsonmar.github.io/_posts/2017-03-01-encrypt-all.md

 That can happen when a password used on several websites is stolen on one site, then used on other sites.
 We've heard of that happening regularly.

+An alternative to cloud storage is needed to transfer file securely.

-So the solution is an approach that encrypts both your file for transmission AND stores your data "at rest" in an encrypted format AND no middleman holds on to files or the keys to un-encrypt the files.
+The more secure solution is an approach that encrypts both your file for transmission AND stores your data "at rest" in an encrypted format.
+AND no middleman holds on to files or the keys to un-encrypt the files.

+Google does this except for the last middleman part.

-Instead of a "middleman" such as iCloud, we use a "<strong>peer-to-peer</strong>" approach.
+Instead of a "middleman" such as iCloud or other central cloud service, use a "<strong>peer-to-peer</strong>" approach.

 ## What is needed